-- (a) the Corporation's chief executive officer ("CEO"); - (b) the Corporation's chief financial officer ("CFO"); - each of the Corporation's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year and whose total compensation was, individually, more than \$150,000 during the Corporation's most recently completed financial year; and - (d) each individual who would be a Named Executive Officer under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year.
+- (a) the Corporation's chief executive officer ("CEO"); - (b) the Corporation's chief financial officer ("CFO"); - (c) each of the Corporation's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year and whose total compensation was, individually, more than \$150,000 during the Corporation's most recently completed financial year; and

+(d) each individual who would be a Named Executive Officer under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year.

-Based on the foregoing definition, during the last completed financial year of the Corporation, there were five (5) Named Executive Officers, being J. Obie Strickler, Michael Johnston, Ryan Kee, Adam August and Rob Rigg.
-Mr. Rigg resigned on May 11, 2021 and Mr. Johnston resigned on August 18, 2021.
+Based on the foregoing definition, during the last completed financial year of the Corporation, there were three (3) Named Executive Officers, being J. Obie Strickler, Ryan Kee and Adam August.